arcus/education_modules/reproducibility/reproducibility.md

 ### For Excel Users

-* An educator for the Arcus program at the Children's Hospital of Philadelphia [shares some harm reduction techniques for Excel users](https://education.arcus.chop.edu/excel-caveats/)
+* An educator for the Arcus program at Children's Hospital of Philadelphia [shares some harm reduction techniques for Excel users](https://education.arcus.chop.edu/excel-caveats/)
 * A former user of Excel [shares why he's moved on to using scripted code and gives helpful hints to those still using Excel](https://education.arcus.chop.edu/the-spreadsheet-betrayal/)

 ### Mentioned in This Module